 One thing that really stuck with me from this interview was the conflicting question Hayley encountered while deciding what action should the staff working at the help centres take when calling 991 for an overdose victim.
 It is conflicting in the way that the EMS service saids that we are to tell them if someone is having an overdose and they we will come while harm-reduction service insists that we don’t tell them if someone is having an overdose but report the physical symptoms instead because the ambulance might not come as quickly if they’re thinking: “Oh, it’s just another person having an overdose, they brought this on themselves, so whatever…” The dilemma is real since you want the ambulance to come as quickly as possible but at the same time you don’t know if it’s medically correct to omit stating an overdose which prevents the EMS in knowing what drugs to prepare.
 Hayley felt there was a clash between her scientific, medical and moral views.
 This course pushes you think about drug-use beyond just scientifically, but philosophically, morally and practically.

-On top of all the learning and experiences, we can all agree that adding the aspect of community engaged learning into highly intellectual courses helps us develop immensely more compassion for parts of society and the people in it that relates to our field of study, it is beneficial to both the communities and students who participate in them.
+On top of all the learning and experiences, we can all agree that adding the aspect of community engaged learning into highly intellectual courses helps us develop immensely more compassion for parts of society and the people in it that relates to our field of study, it is beneficial to both the communities and the students who interact in them.

 All the reason for the faculty at U of T to do more research on community-engaged learning (CEL) showing various benefits.
 In the case of Laurie and Hayley’s course, CEL provides a valuable experience for students from adopting a “academic service-learning pedagogy (that) contributes to developing adaptable, well-rounded, engaged learners who become more compassionate and pragmatic in addressing scientific and social questions relating to drug addiction.”
 PCL389H1 is just one of the many CEL courses that are offered amongst a wide range of different programs, there are also courses in Archaeology (I call dibs), Indigenous Studies, Finnish, Peace, Conflict & Justice, Urban Studies just to name a few.